 You must wait approximately 1 minute for the indexes to take effect.
 Then, you can view the collected logs on the Raw Logs tab.
 For more information about how to query and analyze logs, see Get started with log query and analysis.

-Delete an import configuration
+Delete a data import configuration

 FAQ